algorithmsbooks/optimization/README.md

 * p.
 418: Replace `subtype` with `subtypes` (thanks to Ellis Brown)
 * p.
 439: Change Chebyschev to Chebyshev (thanks to Shogo Kishimoto)
 * p.
 441: Eq C.29: For clarity, reversed order of terms in each addition pair (thanks to Anil Yildiz)
 * p.
+447: solution 2.1 has an x that should be bold
+* p.
 447: solution 2.1 : "where ei is the ith basis vector with ei = 1" to "where $\vect e_i$ is the $i$th basis vector with its $i$th component equal to one" (thanks to Shogo Kishimoto)
 * p.
 450: Ex 5.7: Use unnormalized gradient to have exercise match code implementation (thanks to Alexandros Tzikas)
 * p.
 452: Ex 7.1 solution, add equation for Hessian evaluation and show that it is 4 terms (thanks to Alex Fuster)